TheMrAnderson/InventoryListener/README.md

 # Inventory Listener

-Listen on an MQTT topic for inventory item numbers.
-Based upon the item configuration either put them directly on the shopping list or only put them on when the threshold is reached
+Listen on MQTT topics for inventory updates.
+Send an item to be added then consume it.
+No databases or complex configuration needed, just simple JSON files.
+This handles the heavy lifting and different front ends can be deployed anywhere on the network.

-This is the backend part of the Inventory system for ClubAnderson and handles the
+This is the backend part of the Inventory system for ClubAnderson.

 ## Variables

 `LOGTOPIC`: MQTT topic to send the event logs from the app<br/>
-`INVENTORYCONSUMETOPIC`: MQTT topic to receive an inventory consume events<br/>
-`INVENTORYADDUPDATETOPIC`: MQTT topic to receive an inventory item object to either update if it exists, or add new if it doesn't exit<br/>
-`INVENTORYUPDATEDTOPIC`: MQTT topic to send the inventory list.
-This will be sent with a `retain` flag of true so the most up to date list of the inventory will be waiting on clients.
-All inventory actions will respond with a full inventory list back to this topic.
-Any clients should listen to this topic for the lifetime of the app.<br/>
-`ACTIONRESPONSETOPIC`: MQTT topic to respond the results of an action.
-For example if the add/update has issues, a reponse will be sent to this topic for clients to handle.<br/>
-`MQTTSERVERADDRESS`: MQTT broker address eg. mqtt://192.168.0.1<br/>
+`TOPICFOLDER`: MQTT folder for all events to be created within `MQTTSERVERADDRESS`: MQTT broker address eg. mqtt://192.168.0.1<br/>

 ## Ports